vic/dendritic-flakes/README.md

 - All top-level files are nix modules of the same `class`.
 - Allows each top-level module to configure a **cross-cutting concern** over several Nix `class`es.
-- Allows organizing top-level modules in a way that serves as a mind-map of usability concerns.
+- Allows factoring top-level modules in a way that serves as a mind-map of usability concerns.

 Not necessarily required to be considered Dendritic.